MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Sites/Get-MgBetaGroupSiteGetByPathExternalColumn.md

 # Get-MgBetaGroupSiteGetByPathExternalColumn

 ## SYNOPSIS
-The collection of column definitions available in the site that are referenced from the sites in the parent hierarchy of the current site.
+The collection of column definitions available in the site that is referenced from the sites in the parent hierarchy of the current site.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgGroupSiteGetByPathExternalColumn](/powershell/module/Microsoft.Graph.Sites/Get-MgGroupSiteGetByPathExternalColumn?view=graph-powershell-1.0)

 ## SYNTAX